pabloelt/pabloelt.github.io/content/project/project3/index.md

 ## 3. Project Design
 {style="color: #BBDEFC"}

 To establish the levers, a brief explanation about the customer journey is requiered.
 The first step is when a user visits the ecommerce website.
 Typically, they will come from:

-* Paid campaigns: Paid ads such as Facebook Ads or Google Ads.
+* <text style='color: #BBDEFC; font-weight: normal;'>Paid campaigns:</text> Paid ads such as Facebook Ads or Google Ads.
-* Organic content: Blog, social media, etc.
+* <text style='color: #BBDEFC; font-weight: normal;'>Organic content:</text> Blog, social media, etc.
-* Direct traffic: Knows the URL and enters it directly into the browser.
+* <text style='color: #BBDEFC; font-weight: normal;'>Direct traffic:</text> Knows the URL and enters it directly into the browser.

 The second step occurs when the user browses the website and adds a product to the cart.